 • Procedures for the ACT Concessional Registration Scheme:

-• From December 2016 it has been possible to register Concessional Registered Scheme (CRS) vehicles on line through Access Canberra.
+• To register Concessional Registered Scheme (CRS) vehicles on line through Access Canberra:

 • To obtain an Unregistered Vehicle Permit, click the following link: